 In May 2020, the IASB issued amendments to IFRS 3 Business Combinations - Reference to the Conceptual Framework.
-These amendments will replace reference to a previous version of the IASB Conceptual Framework (1989 Framework) with a reference to the current version issued in March 2018, however, requirements have not changed substantially.
+These amendments replaced a reference in an earlier version of the Conceptual Framework, which had been issued by the IASB in 1989, with a reference to the 2018 version of the Conceptual Framework without significantly changing IFRS 3 requirements.

-The amendments add an exception to the recognition principle of IFRS 3 to avoid the problem of potential "day 2" gains or losses arising from liabilities and contingent liabilities that would be within the scope of IAS 37 Provisions, Contingent Liabilities and Assets.
-Contingencies or IFRIC 21 Levies, if incurred separately.
-The exception requires entities to apply the criteria of IAS 37 or IFRIC 21, respectively, instead of the Conceptual Framework, to determine whether a present obligation exists at the acquisition date.
-At the same time, the amendments add a new paragraph to IFRS 3 to clarify that contingent assets do not qualify for acquisition-date recognition.
-The amendments must be applied prospectively.
-The amendment has no impact on the Company's interim consolidated financial statements.
+The amendments added the exception to the recognition principle of IFRS 3 to avoid the issue of "Day 2" potential gains or losses that arise from liabilities and contingent liabilities that would be within the scope of IAS 37, Provisions, Contingent Liabilities and Contingent Assets or IFRIC 21 Levies if incurred separately.
+The exception requires entities to apply the criteria in IAS 37 or IFRIC 21 respectively to determine whether a present obligation exists at acquisition date.
+The amendments added a new paragraph to IFRS 3 to clarify that contingent assets do not qualify for recognition at the acquisition date.
+Amendments must be applied prospectively.
+The amendment has no impact on the Company's consolidated financial statements.